 Being organized and choosing a day of the week to plan your schedule and think about what you need to do to accomplish your resolutions can be extremely useful.

 First, we must aim to set our sights on a longing or a dream that makes us want to achieve our goals.
 Then, set specific, measurable, achievable, realistic, and timely or that will help us make progress towards our goal.
 Think about setting short-term goals and ask yourself how and when you will achieve them.
 Consider rewarding yourself for accomplishing small steps to keep you motivated.
-We must also learn to recognize our own beliefs that limit us; and for this, meeting with a counselor or a health and wellness coach can be of significant help.
+We must also learn to recognize our own beliefs that limit us; and for this, meeting with a counselor or a can be of significant help.

 The best thing about a new beginning is to start again, rethink past behaviors and experiences, deepen something we already like, or try something new.